workbench-a/demo-pipeline/README.md

 # MLOps Lifecycle Demo

----
+## Developing Machine Learning Models for Practical Web Applications
-# Developing, Deploying, and Monitoring Machine Learning Models for Web Applications and Practical Business Use Cases
+--

 **Notes:** Given the relatively large scope of the project please consider the following:
 1. This project is under active development